24th Meeting on Signal Transduction

 - Differentiation, Stress, and Death

 All presentations will be given as plenary lectures in the main conference hall.
 There will be no parallel workshop sessions.
 Oral presentations will be selected from the submitted abstracts.
 Unfortunately, only a limited number of abstracts can be selected for oral presentation of 10 minutes plus 5 minutes of discussion.
 The oral presentations are thematically related to the Workshop topics.
-They will be selected according to the authors’ indicated preferences by the organizing committee and the Workshop chairpeople on the basis of scientific quality and consistency with the scientific program.
+They will be selected by the organizing committee on the basis of scientific quality and consistency with the scientific program.

-As in previous years Sponsoring Companies will have the opportunity to present their innovative products for signal transduction research as a 15 min plenary lecture in a Workshop session.
-These presentations will conclude the Workshop sessions to allow for further discussions with the company’s representatives during the following breaks.
+As in previous years, sponsoring companies will have the opportunity to present their innovative products for signal transduction research as a 15 min plenary lecture in a Workshop session.
+These presentations will conclude the Workshop sessions to allow for further discussions with the companies’ representatives at their booths during the following breaks.

-All accepted poster contributions should be mounted upon arrival and will stay on display throughout the Meeting in an assigned poster area together with the sponsors’ exhibition.
+All accepted poster contributions should be mounted upon arrival and will stay on display throughout the Meeting in an assigned poster area together with the sponsors’ exhibition which is directly connected to the conference hall.
 This comfortable area will also be the major get-together site during the coffee breaks.
 Ample time is reserved for poster viewing and discussion before dinner.

 Awards, Prizes, Stipends